-- Discussions with the class teacher

-- Parent's Evenings.

-- Meetings with the SENCo

-and other professionals if necessary.
+- Discussions with the class teacher - Parent's Evenings. - Meetings with the SENCo- and other professionals if necessary. - Learning Plan review meetings three times a year.

-The range of resources (and space to work) available in Room 2 and the Learning Support
+The range of resources (and space to work) available in 'The Nest' and 'The Hub'.

 I sincerely hope that this answers some of the questions that you may have.
-If you have any further questions, please do not hesitate to contact the school office, or arrange an appointment with Ms Lee.
+If you have any further questions, please contact the school office, or use the email below to arrange an appointment to meet with me.